SAURABHSAINI0/DigiExams-Super-Admin-Dashboard/README.md

 # DigiExams-Super-Admin-Dashboard
 This is the Super Admin Panel of the DigiExams Exam Evaluation Management System.
 It provides complete control and monitoring over the entire exam evaluation workflow.

+What is this?
+Complete exam evaluation management system
+Super Admin controls everything
+Real-time monitoring dashboard

 Purpose:
 This dashboard allows the Super Admin to:
 Monitor all exam evaluations in real-time